fastforwardlabs/running-custom-applications/README.md

 Packages that are installed in a session will be preserved for use by the project across all sessions

-Create run script to start the app:
+I have created two run scripts to start the apps:

+For Hiplot:

 ```python